runt18/mojo/README.md

 Mojo
 ====

-Mojo is an effort to extract a common platform out of Chrome's renderer and plugin processes that can support multiple types of sandboxed content, such as HTML, Pepper, or NaCl.
+Mojo is a collection of interprocess communication technologies, protocols and a runtime for creating applications and services that are composable while being loosely coupled.
+It simplifies the creation of fully asynchronous component-based systems and provides guarantees so that components made by different vendors and in different programming languages can interoperate.

 ## Set-up and code check-out